-- A BCC is a contractual agreement between one or more Vietnamese and foreign parties to conduct business operations in Vietnam for one or several projects. - The contract must be for the mutual allocation of responsibilities and the sharing of profits and losses. - No separate legal entity is formed.
+- A BCC is a contractual agreement between one or more Vietnamese and foreign parties to conduct business operations in Vietnam for one or several projects. - The contract must be for the mutual allocation of responsibilities and the sharing of profits and losses. - There is no separate legal entity in a BCC.
 It is an unincorporated joint venture with similarities to a common-law partnership.
 Unlike LLCs or JSCs, the parties to a BCC remain individually liable.
-Similarly, the BCC itself is not a taxable entity, rather each party to the BCC is taxed separately.
+Accordingly, the BCC itself is not a taxable entity; instead, the government will tax each party to the BCC separately.